InterviewMap/CS-Interview-Knowledge-Map/JS/JS-br.md

 # Closure

-The definition of closure is simple: function A returns a function B, and function B can access variables of function A, thus function B is called a closure.
+A definição de closure é simples: a função A retorna a função B, e a função b consegue acessar as variáveis da função A, portanto a função B é chamada de closure.

 ```js
 function A() {